6529-Collections/nextgen/docs/setter-functions.md

       * @param _publicStartTime Refers to the public minting start time in UNIX epoch.
       * @param _publicEndTime Refers to the public minting end time in UNIX epoch.
       * @param _merkleRoot Refers to the Merkle Root that will be used for the allowlist minting.
+      * @rate _rate Refers to the descending/increasing rate based on which the minting cost will be updated.
+      * @param _salesOption Refers to minting sale option of a specific collection.
+1 = fixed price, 2 = descending price at public sale, 3 = 1 mint/day auction with incremental price.
     */

     function setCollectionPhases(